grunt-lucas/porytiles/README.md

 Porytiles makes importing from-scratch tilesets (or editing existing tilesets) easier than ever.
-Think of it this way: just like [Poryscript](https://github.com/huderlem/poryscript) takes a `.script` file and generates a corresponding `.inc` file as part of your build, Porytiles takes an input folder containing RGBA tile assets and generates a corresponding `metatiles.bin`, indexed `tiles.png`, indexed `anims` folder, and a populated `palettes` folder -- all as part of your build!
+Think of it this way: just like [Poryscript](https://github.com/huderlem/poryscript) takes a `.script` file and generates a corresponding `.inc` file as part of your build, Porytiles takes an input folder containing RGBA (or indexed) tile assets and generates a corresponding `metatiles.bin`, `metatile_attributes.bin`, indexed `tiles.png`, indexed `anims` folder, and a populated `palettes` folder -- all as part of your build!

 For more info, please see
 [this wiki page which explains what Porytiles can do in more detail.](https://github.com/grunt-lucas/porytiles/wiki/Why-Should-I-Use-This-Tool%3F)